ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 Complete template to parameter the ToneX pedal from your computer using MIDI (standard MIDI or MIDI over USB).
 Switch presets, activate / deactivate effects (Reverb, Compressor, NoiseGate, Equalizer, Modulations, Delays), tune effects parameters, save the pedalboard (noise gate, compressos, modulations, delays, reverbs) in one of the 20 presets.

 Also, on MIDI channel 5: load presets 1 to 20.
-To use: send MIDI message to TouchOSC on channel 5: CC <0> <preset_number>
+To use: send MIDI message to TouchOSC on channel 5: PC <preset_number>, then send CC <1> to load the content of the preset.
+You can force the re-sending of the complete MIDI parameters of the preset with CC 0.

 # Download